DessimozLab/pyomabrowser/Readme.md

 #### Deprecated notes how to setup omabrowser for development (kept for reference)

 You most probably want to use virtualenv in order to have a seperate python environment for this project.
-Plenty of informations on how to use virtualenv is available on the web.
+Plenty of information on how to use virtualenv is available on the web.
 Do something along the lines:

 ```shell script